We are doing science for policy

 Following the Fukushima Daiichi accident, it has become more important to further reinforce safety in the EU and in particular accident analysis and management for NPPs as well as emergency preparedness of the Member States.

 Given its role in the Framework Programme of the European Atomic Energy Community for nuclear research and training activities, the JRC created in 2012 a team with strong expertise on nuclear accident modelling - the Nuclear Reactor Accident Analysis and Modelling (NURAM) team.
-Located within the Institute for Energy and Transport (JRC-IET) in Petten (NL), NURAM team will sustain JRC contribution to the European post-Fukushima efforts needed to update the Severe Accident Management strategies and practices.
+Located in Petten (NL), NURAM team will sustain JRC contribution to the European post-Fukushima efforts needed to update the Severe Accident Management strategies and practices.